danpitsch/danpitsch/README.md

+### Hello
-Hello, I am Daniel Pitsch, I am the founder of FuzionWorx, an IT Consulting company in the greater Minneapolis, MN area.
+I am Daniel Pitsch, I am the founder of FuzionWorx, an IT Consulting company in the greater Minneapolis, MN area.

 ### About Me
 - Highly skilled and knowledgeable Systems Architect